Warmth. Joy. Full of life.

 In 2010 Mariah embarked on her own endeavor, Mariah Kaminsky Fine Art, llc.
 As a member of the Portrait Society of America and the International Guild of Realism, Mariah’s realistic portraits are her most riveting and compelling works.
 She has studied with modern day masters and continues to hone her skills in the studio daily.
 Her current subject matter focuses on children, floral trompe l’oeil, and the female form.
 Finding that these subjects naturally lend themselves to positivity, optimism and resilience with a little bit of humor; the themes that she finds the most urgency to highlight in today’s turbulent society.
 With each new work she pushes the boundary between classical and contemporary styles.

-Mariah and her husband, Jason, live in Durango, CO with there dog, Henry.
+Mariah and her husband, Jason, live in Durango, CO with their dog, Henry.
 When not immersed in her artwork, she hikes, camps and travels as much as possible.

 A note from the artist about her current work: